vitessio/website/content/en/docs/reference/features/global-routing.md

 ---

 # Global Table Routing
-Vitess has an implicit feature of routing the queries to appropriate keyspace based on the table specified in the `from` list.
+Vitess has an implicit feature of routing the queries to the appropriate keyspace based on the table specified in the `from` list.
-This works only for unique table names provided in the [VSchema](https://vitess.io/docs/concepts/vschema/).
+This differs from the standard mysql, in mysql unqualified tables will fail if the correct database is not set on the connection.

-This feature only works when no default keyspace is set on the connection.
+This feature works only for unique table names provided in the [VSchema](https://vitess.io/docs/concepts/vschema/), and only when no default keyspace is set on the connection.

 Example:
 ```sql